zbtolon/customer-portal/cpmanacctconfsso.md

 <dt>Single Sign-on URL</dt>
 <dd>The endpoint of the identity provider for SSO.</dd>
 <dt>Certificate</dt>
-<dd>The identity provider's certificate used to sign requests.</dd>
+<dd>The identity provider's certificate that is used to sign requests.</dd>
 </dl>

 The following field is optional: